ZeroX-DG/blog/source/_posts/Movie-Review-The-Scent-of-Green-Papaya-1993.md

 Even though you can see the beating rate of her pulse approached severe [tachycardia][10] when she is on the camera, her performance shows a calm, free and happy child.
 She is fully living in the "now" and appreciates even the most little thing that she saw, such as an ant carrying a piece of sugar or the white sap dripping from the papaya tree.

 But what I was most impressed with was how good she and [Tran Nu Yen Khe][13] were at acting with their eyes.
 This kind of acting is hard to pull off, but it can speak more than any words.
 A great example of this is every movie with [Anna Karina][11] in it.
-For example, this is my favourite scene from Vivre Sa Vie (1962):
+For example, this is my favourite scene from [Vivre Sa Vie (1962)][12]:

 {% youtuber video 2n_r_5RXobM %}
 {% endyoutuber %}